cloudfoundry/guardian/grootfs/README.md

         my-image-id
 ```

-### Deleting a bundle
+### Deleting a RootFS Image

-You can destroy a created bundle by calling `grootfs delete` with the image-id:
+You can destroy a created rootfs image by calling `grootfs delete` with the image-id:

 ```
 grootfs --store /mnt/btrfs delete my-image-id
 ```

-Or the bundle path:
+Or the rootfs image path:

 ```
-grootfs --store /mnt/btrfs delete /mnt/btrfs/bundles/<uid>/my-image-id
+grootfs --store /mnt/btrfs delete /mnt/btrfs/images/<uid>/my-image-id
 ```

 **Caveats:**

 The store is based on the effective user running the command.
 If the user tries
-to delete a bundle that does not belong to her/him the command fails.
+to delete a rootfs image that does not belong to her/him the command fails.

 ### Logging